 Controller Classes:

-The controller coordinates between all the above elements and manage the complete process to get the desired output and optimize the complete the process.
+The controller coordinates between all the above elements and manages the complete process to get the desired output and optimize the complete process.

 How to create your first REST API functionality: